The build vs. buy decision is about to get a third option — and it's coming faster than most software buyers realize.

 At Fraction, this is already shaping how we work.
 We build the application layer on top of existing AI infrastructure.
 As the tooling for autonomous software delivery improves, our ability to ship faster and more cost-effectively improves with it.
 The pricing model stays the same: $149 per story point, scoped upfront, with a structured breakdown before you commit.
 What changes is how much more value fits inside each sprint.

-The companies that will benefit most from these shifts are the ones paying attention now.
-Not to the hype.
-To the mechanics.
-Understanding what throwaway software can and can't do.
-Knowing when a dark factory pattern applies and when it doesn't.
-Recognizing that the build vs. buy equation is becoming more fluid, not less.
+The companies that will benefit most from these shifts are the ones paying attention to the mechanics now — not the hype.
+Understanding what throwaway software can and can’t do.
+Knowing when a dark factory pattern applies and when it doesn’t.
+The goal isn’t to predict the future perfectly.
+It’s to make sure you’re not making a five-year software investment based on assumptions that won’t survive the next 18 months.